dimag0g/nios_duino/README.md

 6. Open the NIOS II Eclipse IDE.
 Create a BSP (board support package) and NIOS II application project from template.
 If you have less than 100KB of RAM (typically, when using on-chip memory), pick "Hello world small" as a base, otherwise pick regular "Hello world".
-Set the STDIN/STDOUT to jtag_uart_0, and sys_clk timer to timer_0.
+Set the STDIN/STDOUT to `jtag_uart_0`, and system timer to `timer_0`.
 Additionally, if you have picked "Hello world small", go to BSP advanced settings and enable C++ support.

-7. In the NIOS II Application project, remove hello_world.c file, and add files from nios_duino folder, keeping the folder structure.
+7. In the NIOS II Application project, remove `hello_world.c` file, and add files from `nios_duino` folder, keeping the folder structure.
 Then add a few settings to project properties:

  - add `-std=gnu++11` to the compiler switches